 Help people and pets who evacuated their homes during emergencies or disasters like fires, floods, or earthquakes.

-Emergency Social Services (ESS) volunteers assist at disaster sites and provide essential basic needs for evacuees at reception centres (evacuation shelters).
+Emergency Support Services (ESS) volunteers assist at disaster sites and provide essential basic needs for evacuees on site at reception centres (evacuation shelters) and group lodging centres.

-Volunteer training is provided by the Justice Institute of British Columbia.
+Volunteer training is provided by the City and the Justice Institute of British Columbia.